-How does diversity factor in to the equation?
+How does diversity factor in to the admissions equation?

 Pardee RAND seeks and celebrates diversity, and we have a dynamic and diverse student body.
-For a discussion, please see this statement on the educational benefits of diversity.
 At Pardee RAND more than at most other graduate schools, learning is a collective activity.
 The great diversity you see among Pardee RAND students contributes immensely to the educational experience.
 For more information please see our Statement on Diversity and Inclusion.

 I'm not very quantitative; will this be a problem?

 It is entirely possible to succeed at Pardee RAND even if you haven't previously majored in math or statistics.
 However, you do need a lot of quantitative ability and a strong desire to master advanced problem-solving tools.

 Most entering students have already completed coursework in calculus, and some statistics and economics.
 Given these, Pardee RAND will provide the additional background you need.
 In the fall of the first year, we offer a fairly fast-paced course in multivariate calculus and linear algebra that will get you ready for the core curriculum in analytical methods, economics, statistics, and econometrics.

 If you have not completed the coursework mentioned above, you should probably make plans to take these courses before you apply.
 If you are not currently a student, you may want to check out the course offerings at a community college, university extension program, or online.